JSON format used in Grew

 JSON encoding of an edge

-An edge is described by a JSON object with three following required fields:
+An edge is described by a JSON object with three required fields:

 src